 Coffee or tea may not seem helpful to someone with anxiety or may cause more anxiety, but for some people a hot drink is helpful.
 The aroma is soothing.
 The heat is comforting as it slides down to your stomach.
 More importantly, you can easily “hide” behind the coffee mug.
 Not sure what to say?
 Sip your coffee a few times and look contemplative.
 We promise it’ll look like you’re thinking about everything that was just said.

-Having a good book on hand can help you avoid unwanted social interactions.
-Reading is a solo endeavour and if a stranger does approach you, they either want to know what you’re reading or are wondering what the time is or where the bathroom is located.
+Having a good book on hand can help you avoid unwanted social interactions when things ‘get back to normal.’
+Reading is a solo endeavour and if someone does approach you, they either want to know what you’re reading or are wondering what the time is or where the bathroom is located.
 If you’re not much of a reader, you’re missing out on a satisfying activity.
 Grab a book on your favourite topic and go!

 Not everyone is a writer.
 Some people write it all: poetry, fiction, non-fiction… It’s similar to reading – a solo endeavour, and most people will leave you alone if you’re writing in a journal.
 Not sure what to write?
 Write down your thoughts, worries and fears.
 Sometimes, this will help you cope with whatever you might be going through.
 It’s important to write down happy thoughts too!
 If something good or exciting happened, writing it down will help you remember the good things in your life.